This may sound controversial, but your tenured agents know better than you.

 And for many companies, they are an untapped resource that can and should be leveraged to improve results for everyone because the most tenured and experienced agents often know things that managers don’t (or may have forgotten).

 This knowledge and experience can help you in a variety of ways, including improving center operations and call outcomes.
 Let’s take a look at exactly how tenured agents can elevate your operations and some strategies to help you tap into this vital resource.

 Top-performing contact centers recognize the value of their most senior agents and look to their feedback to design winning conversation playbooks and test new strategies.

 For our Anti-Script report we asked the participants in our study to rate, on a scale of 1-5, how involved they were in writing their scripts.
-Our analysis found that the more agents are involved in writing their scripts, the more they’ll follow them.
+Our analysis found that the more agents are involved in writing their call center scripts, the more they’ll follow them.
 64% of agents wanted to change something about their script — those who reported the lowest involvement in script writing were the most likely to want to change everything about it, and those who wanted to change nothing at all had the highest rate of involvement as a group.

 No matter how solid your playbook is, there’s often room for improvement.
 Seasoned agents know where playbooks can use a little tweak to make them more effective.
 This group is also best suited to test out new approaches to see if alternatives will work better.

 In some cases, you may find that two tenured agents will have completely different approaches and say different things to customers on calls.
 If they are getting the results you need, it’s worth taking both approaches and A/B testing them with the rest of the team.
 Either way, they are a great resource for supervisors and managers to refine playbooks.